-This article describes the concept op the OODA Loop, developed by John Boyd in a practical way.
+OODA Loop process: this article describes the concept of the OODA Loop process, developed by John Boyd in a practical way.
 Next to what it is (meaning and theory), this article highlights the improatcne of interaction with environment, the OODA Loop process diagram and the disadvantages.
-After reading you will understand the basics of this powerful decision making process tool.
+After reading you will understand the basics of this decision making process theory.
+Enjoy reading!

 What is an OODA Loop?

 This decision making process consists of Observe, Orient, Decide and Act.
 It is a cyclical model, that is used in military strategy, but also in law enforcement and business.

-By using this OODA Loop you are able to continuously adapt to changing circumstances and use this to draw on your strengths in order to win in competitive environments.
+By using this loop you are able to continuously adapt to changing circumstances and use this to draw on your strengths in order to win in competitive environments.

 Interaction with environment